Blane De St. Croix: Life and career

+Artistic themes

+De St. Croix's sculpture investigates the human relationship to the contemporary landscape and the ecological and geopolitical conflicts embedded in that relationship.
+His practice is founded on extensive field research and incorporates discourses on art, cultural geography, ecology and the repurposing of the landscape genre, traditionally associated with painting, into sculptural statements.
+His landscape sculptures have been described by Sculpture Magazine as focusing "on the various tensions underlying disjunctive communication".

 Selected works and projects

 Early works

 Early in his career De St. Croix was interested in ecology, nature, landscape and perception.
 In works like Excavation (1994) and Bed of Wicker, Bed of Straw, Bed of Clay (1995) De St. Croix brought outdoor environments indoors, and initiated his work with sculptural landscape.
 De St. Croix began to sculpt in miniature after being employed to build scale model theater sets, which brought him to experiment with scale in his own work.